 Starsound Studios uses high definition audio converters.
 It also uses pristine microphone pre-amps with an analog equalizer and compressor on every channel.
 Together they form a modern version of an analog console.
 We capture excellent sound using these digital and analog pieces of gear.
-Also, we have a selection of plug-ins and analog outboard gear as well.
+Also, we have a wide selection of plug-ins and analog outboard gear as well.

 Our Studio Is The Best Choice